-Dacia Jogger review - MPG, CO2 and running costs
+Dacia Jogger - MPG, CO2 and running costs

 Low insurance costs and strong residual values will appeal to Dacia Jogger buyers

-The Jogger is available with a 1.0-litre, three-cylinder petrol engine which, although not including any of the latest EV tech, is still a reasonably efficient performer.
-Dacia claims its versatile family car will achieve average fuel economy (on the WLTP combined cycle) of 47.9mpg, which seems pretty realistic as we managed 45.4mpg during our own test across a variety of in-town, A-road and motorway driving.
+There are now two engine options for the Dacia Jogger.
+The more basic setup uses a 1.0-litre, three-cylinder petrol engine which, although it doesn't feature any of the latest hybrid tech, is still a reasonably efficient performer.
+Dacia claims it can achieve average fuel economy (on the WLTP combined cycle) of 48.7mpg, which seems pretty realistic as we managed 45.4mpg during our own testing across a variety of in-town, A-road and motorway driving.

-Provisional insurance ratings for the Jogger put the entry- and mid-spec cars in group 13, while the top-of-the-range Extreme SE model is in group 14, so premiums shouldn’t be too costly.
-In comparison, the cheapest Hyundai Santa Fe seven-seater SUV starts from group 22, while the Kia Sorento starts from group 30.
+Insurance ratings for the Jogger start out in group 13 for the entry-level petrol model, while the Jogger Hybrid in top-of-the-range Extreme trim sits in group 16, so premiums shouldn’t be too costly.
+In comparison, the cheapest Hyundai Santa Fe starts from group 22, while the Kia Sorento starts from group 30.

-Due, in part, to its relatively low starting price, the Jogger is predicted to be a strong performer on the used market.
-After an average three-year/36,000-mile ownership period, the budget seven-seater should hold onto around 61 per cent of its original value, which means that even if you go for a top-spec Extreme SE model at almost £18,000 you should still get back around £11,000 after 36 months motoring.
+Due, in part, to its relatively low starting price, the Jogger is predicted to be a decent performer on the used market.
+After an average three-year/36,000-mile ownership period, both the petrol and hybrid versions of the budget seven-seater should hold onto between 50-51 per cent of their original value, which means that even if you buy a Jogger Hybrid in range-topping Extreme trim at around £24,000 you should still get back about £12,000 after 36 months of motoring.

 In this review

-- 1Dacia Jogger review Offering family-friendly practicality at a unique price, the Dacia Jogger seven-seater is an appealing choice
+- 1Dacia Jogger review Offering family-friendly practicality at a unique price, the Dacia Jogger seven-seater is sure to appeal

-- 2Engines, performance and driveThe Jogger’s 1.0-litre petrol engine is solid enough, with hybrid power on the horizon
+- 2Engines, performance and driveThe Jogger’s 1.0-litre petrol engine is solid enough, while more efficient hybrid power is now available

 - 3MPG, CO2 and running costs - currently readingLow insurance costs and strong residual values will appeal to Dacia Jogger buyers